toolleeo/cli-apps/README.md

 * [vhs](https://github.com/charmbracelet/vhs) - Write terminal GIFs as code for integration testing and demoing your CLI tools.

 ## <a name="screensaver"></a>Screen savers

+Screen savers with animations for the idle times of the computer.

 * [ASCII Saver](https://gitlab.com/mezantrop/ascsaver) - Screensaver for terminals.
 * [pipes.sh](https://github.com/pipeseroni/pipes.sh) - Animated pipes terminal screensaver.